 Copper or Fiber LAN Connectivity

 The DM-NVX-350 includes two RJ45 1000Base-T LAN ports.
 Either port may be used as the primary LAN connection, allowing the other to be used to provide a network connection for the display, AirMedia gateway, or other local device(s).
 These ports may also be used to daisy-chain multiple units feeding a single-source video wall or individual displays all showing the same video image.
-Port 1 is also capable of receiving power from a Crestron power injector (DM-PSU-ULTRA-MIDSPAN).
+Port 1 is also capable of receiving power from a Crestron power injector (DM-PSU-ULTRA-MIDSPAN) or approved third-party PSE.[2.9]

 A secure AV network ensures its own reliability by protecting the integrity of the content being delivered and the privacy of the personnel accessing it.
-Employing advanced security features and protocols like 802.1x authentication, Active Directory credential management, PKI certification, AES encryption, TLS, SSH, and HTTPS, DM NVX delivers a true enterprise-grade network AV solution engineered to fulfill the demanding IT policies of corporate, university, medical, military, and governmental clients.
-DM NVX runs on a dedicated AV network, with fully-managed access to, or isolation from, the customer’s LAN or the Internet.
+Every device on the network must be secure to protect against malicious intrusions from both inside and outside of the LAN.
+Employing advanced security features and protocols like 802.1x authentication, Active Directory® credential management, AES content encryption, PKI authentication, TLS, SSH, and HTTPS, DM NVX delivers a true enterprise-grade network AV solution engineered to fulfill the demanding IT policies of corporate, university, medical, military, and governmental clients.

 The DM-NVX-350 includes built-in RS-232 and IR control ports for control of the connected display, camera, and other devices under the management of a control system.
 Additional control capability is afforded by harnessing the CEC (Consumer Electronics Control) signal embedded in HDMI.
 Through its Ethernet connection to the control system, the DM-NVX-350 provides a gateway for controlling the display and source devices right through their HDMI connections, potentially eliminating the need for any dedicated serial cables or IR emitters.